Klaipėda LNG terminal: Supply

-Equinor is contracted to supply LNG for five years to cover the minimum operational need of the terminal.
-In 2015, Equinor will supply 540 e6m3 of natural gas.
+Equinor was contracted to supply LNG for five years to cover the minimum operational need of the terminal.
+In 2015, Equinor was to supply 540 e6m3 of natural gas.
 The first test cargo was delivered on 28 October 2014 by LNG tanker Golar Seal.
 Gas was originating from the Snøhvit field (Melkøya LNG plant).
 It was imported by Litgas, a subsidiary of Lietuvos Energija.

+At the beginning of 2016, a renewed contract was signed with a change in the price formula, a reduction in the annual volume of gas supplied, and an extension of the contract duration until the end of 2024.
+At the end of 2024, it was decided not to renew this contract.

 Awards

 At the 8th European Gas Conference 2015 in Vienna, Austria Klaipėda LNG FSRU won the Project of the Year award.

 Supporting infrastructure

 Previously Klaipėda was only connected to one main pipeline of Klaipėda–Panevėžys pipeline within Lithuanian gas grid.

 To ensure continuous supply of gas from Klaipėda LNG FSRU to Lithuanian gas market, additional main gas pipelines built, connecting to the terminal: